Angeles City Tourist Information

 Space Available Military Air:

 Margarita Station is now using a Toyota Innova for airport pickups.
-This is a mini van.
-It sits 3 large foreigners with bags comfortably.
-This van has a MP-3 player so you can bring your favorite music on a CD. .
-We also have a variety of mini-vans and cars available through contractors.
-Currently the police in Manila are making it difficult to service manila or Manila airports with full size vans, so until that problem clears up, we will not send any vans to Manila.
+This is a mini-van.
+It seats up to 3 passengers with luggage.
+This Innova has a CD player so you can bring your favorite music on a CD.
+We also have a variety of vans, mini-vans and cars available through contractors.

 Avis and several other car rental agencies have cars available at the airport for approximately $80-130 per day.
 I strongly recommend against the use of a rental car if you are unfamiliar with driving in the Philippines.
 If you select this option, your home country license is good for 90 days, but you are better off to get a International Drivers License before you leave home.
 In the USA you can get them from AAA.
 Some agencies offer rental cars with a driver for an additional fee (usually P 800-1000 per day).